Volume 35 Issue 10 October 1985

 Protestant, martyr and anti-Catholic icon, prodigy of Renaissance learning, model evangelical schoolgirl, star-crossed lover, Hollywood heroine?
-Frank Prochaska examines the changing images History has given the nine-day Queen of 1553.
+Frank Prochaska examines the changing images history has given the Nine Days Queen of 1553.

 Distilled 'spirit of the age' or a branch of sociology?
 Great men and their thoughts - with a lucky dip for culture vultures - or elite ideas whose time had come?
 Five historians discuss ground rules for the study of intellectual history.